Power & Energy

 If you're a U.S. company involved in power and energy investments in Saudi Arabia, you may wish to expand your reach or improve your business connections to supply the nation with the technology, skills, and resources it needs.
 Long-term, sustainable business in the Kingdom requires an intimate understanding of the power and energy industry, as well as extensive knowledge of the Saudi Arabian business sphere and how renewable energy fits into its Vision 2030 goals.

-Solar Power and Saudi Arabian Renewable Energy Goals in Vision 2030
+Solar Power Renewable Energy Goals

 As the world's largest oil exporter, the Saudi economy has historically been directly tied to oil production and export.
 Saudi Arabia is working toward diversifying its energy production and consumption away from sole reliance on its oil assets toward more sustainable, environmentally-friendly technologies.